Duško Vujošević: Political activity

 On 24 February 2022, it was announced that the opposition coalition around the Social Democratic Party named Vujošević as their ballot carrier and mayoral candidate for the upcoming Belgrade City Assembly election.
 Vujošević's list won 2.92% of the popular vote, failing to gain a seat in the City Assembly.

-Personal life
+Personal life and death

+A mural dedicated to Duško Vujošević in Njegoševa Street in Belgrade.

-Vujošević suffers from diabetes, which has over the years caused the emergence of gangrene.
+Vujošević sufferred from diabetes, which over the years caused the emergence of gangrene.
 In September 2017, he had to amputate the fourth toe on his left foot due to gangrene.

 In May 2018, he was made an honorary citizen of Sarajevo for his extraordinary contribution to the development of sport and the affirmation of Sarajevo and Bosnia and Herzegovina.

+In 2025, Vujošević underwent a kidney transplant.
+He died in Belgrade on 8 April 2026, at the age of 67.
+He had been hospitalized in Belgrade in March after experiencing heart and kidney issues following his kidney transplant.